Skip to main content

 Step 4

 Separate your expenses into those that are fixed and those that are variable.
-Fixed expenses usually stay the same, like loan repayments, whereas variable expenses most likely fluctuate from month to month, like your grocery bill or your entertainment spend.
+Fixed expenses usually stay the same, like rental payments, whereas variable expenses most likely fluctuate from month to month, like your grocery bill or your entertainment spend.

 Step 5